• Complimentary pickup at your Anchorage hotel or the airport on Day 1.

 See our Who We Are page for updated info on your photographer-guides.

-Cathy, Alissa and other guides have been guiding for years in Alaska and around the US.
+Other photographer-guides have been guiding for years in Alaska and around the US.
 Some are authors, PhDs, wildlife biologists, birders, photographers and/or other equally respectable authority in topics relevant to the tour.

 For a more complete answer, see From Alaska to Africa, 10 Tips on How to Pick a Great Photo Tour.
 Aside from the experience and personalized service of the company, once you start your tour, your success and enjoyment will depend almost entirely on the guide.
 You want a guide who is great in 3 areas — photography, teaching and outdoor skills.
 These can be broken down further below: